Google Workspace

 In the bottom left hand corner, navigate to Settings > Integrations

-Under the Remediator section, enable the integration and the specific Containment Actions you wish to enable
+In the "Available Containment Actions" section, check the Containment Actions you wish to enable Dropzone to perform

 Dropzone does not test that your permissions have been configured correctly when running Remediator Containment Actions.
 Be sure to double check that your configuration is correct and up to date.